Extinct animals

 The frenetic loss of biodiversity makes it difficult for conservationists to assess the decline of species in real time, said Inger Andersen, Executive Director of the United Nations Environment Programme (UNEP).
 To protect biodiversity it is necessary to make a commitment to environmental conservationism, with measures to protect the environment: Breed animals in captivity for subsequent release, create nature reserves, combat animal trafficking, etc.

-What is an extinct species
+What is an extinct species?

 It is considered that a species is extinct when the last known specimen dies without leaving a genetic successor.
 The myth of the 50-year rule has lingered on (if a species has not been sighted during this time, it is considered extinct), but in reality there is no specific time frame.
 Deciding whether a species is completely extinct is complicated: sometimes, specimens of species thought to be extinct have been discovered, known as a Lazarus taxon.
+One example is the recent rediscovery of the long-footed pygmy possum, a small Australian marsupial once thought to be extinct.

-To confirm the disappearance of a species it is vital to check the Red List External link, opens in new window. put out by the International Union for Conservation of Nature (IUCN).
+External link, opens in new window. put out by the International Union for Conservation of Nature (IUCN).
 For this list, which began over 50 years ago, information is gathered from expert biologists, conservationists and statisticians to record the conservation status of species.

 Types of extinction